Barrettpope/Password-Generator/README.md

     4. Do you want your password to include numbers?
     5. Do you want your password to include special characters?

-If none of the above criteria is selected, an alert will be displayed requiring the user to choose at least one character type.
-Then, the user will once again be looped through the questions until the requirement is met.
+If none of the above criteria is selected, a message will be displayed requiring the user to choose at least one character type or, alternatively, click cancel to exit.
+If the user opts to proceed, he or she will once again be guided through the questions until the requirement is met.

-Finally,
+Similarly, if the user enters a numerical value either less than 8 or greater than 128, he or she will receive a message requiring satisfaction of the requirement to continue or, alternatively, opt to click cancel to exit the generator.

+Finally, once the user has selected his or her preferred criteria, a string of character selections is generated at random and displayed on the page.

 ## Support